 Install ProPhoto manually (rare instances)

-If you try the steps above and can’t install automatically with our plugin, (or if you don’t have the installer plugin) you can still install ProPhoto 6 manually.
+If you try the steps above and the plugin is unable to install ProPhoto 6 (normally a server issue) you can still install ProPhoto 6 manually..

 Before you proceed, you will need to confirm that your server can run ProPhoto 6 safely – if you skip this step, you might end up unable to use your site until we can help.